the-non-binary-tree/weather-app-client-react/README.md

 Wear The Weather
 > There's no bad weather, only bad clothing.

+This is the front end repo.
+For the back end repo visit: https://github.com/the-non-binary-tree/weather-app-server-node

 # How it started
 It started with our family being overwhelmed by differences in climate between places where we've been and Seattle, and between each member.
 What I feel like hot just enough to turn on the fan, my partner feels like burning.